 Not Just Garden Pests

 And while only a minor problem in the Pacific Northwest, deer are known to harbor ticks that can carry and spread Lyme Disease.
-In Oregon, roughly 40 to 50 cases of Lyme Disease are reported each year .
-In Washington, less than ten reported cases each year are actually acquired in Washington, whereas the rest are contracted from tick bites that occur in the northeast or upper midwest United States .
-Still, Lyme Disease is a serious condition with a wide range of acute and chronic symptoms, and it is likely to spread.
-Refer to NCAP’s website for tips on dealing with ticks: http://www.pesticide.org/ticks.
-Consult your local health department to find out if Lyme Disease has been reported in your area.
+In Oregon, roughly 40 to 50 cases of Lyme disease are reported each year.2 In Washington, less than ten reported cases each year are actually acquired in Washington, whereas the rest are contracted from tick bites that occur in the northeast or upper midwest United States.3 Still, Lyme disease is a serious condition with a wide range of acute and chronic symptoms, and it is likely to spread.
+Refer to our page on ticks for tips dealing with ticks.
+Consult your local health department to find out if Lyme disease has been reported in your area.

 Three Different PNW Species

 Mule deer are the largest, with bucks weighing up to 250 pounds and does averaging 150 pounds.
 White-tailed and black-tailed deer are similar in size.
-Bucks for both species weigh up to 200 pounds, and does average around 120 pounds .
+Bucks for both species weigh up to 200 pounds, and does average around 120 pounds.4

 Black-tailed and white-tailed deer tend not to migrate much, usually staying within a small area of less than one square mile.
-Mule deer, on the other hand, often migrate long distances, especially through their winter range .
+Mule deer, on the other hand, often migrate long distances, especially through their winter range.4

 Each species has its own food preferences.
-See the publication, Managing Deer on Small Woodlands, for a list of the preferred food plants of each species .
-When food is scarce, deer will eat many plants not usually found in their diet.
+See the publication, Managing Deer on Small Woodlands, for a list of the preferred food plants of each species.5 When food is scarce, deer will eat many plants not usually found in their diet.